-One Sunday morning in January 2006; I was between dream-land (the place I can be good, a savior, charitable, the kind of man I would like to be, a hero among men) and the -- so called -- real world.
-Lying in this stupor I was mulling over the annoying disagreement I had the previous day with this person, who lives far away – thank goodness.
-It was then I had this Epiphany; from my perspective I see this individual as being an "I" person.
+One Sunday morning in January 2006; I was between dreamland---the place I can be whatever I want: good, a savior, charitable, the kind of man I would like to be, a hero among men---and the, so called, real world.
+Lying in this stupor I was mulling over the annoying disagreement I had the previous day with this person, who lives far away thank goodness.
+It was then I had this Epiphany; from my perspective I saw this individual as being an "I" person.
 It hit me then that she, like so many others see the world through glasses (metaphorically speaking) that I will now appropriately name "I-glasses."
-With this in mind, I'll say there are I-glass wearers and eye-glass wearers, which for my intent and purposes may be considered opposites – negative versus positive or evil against good.
-Please note: I've hyphenated the eye-glass wearer to distinguish them from people that really need eyeglasses to correct a physical visual impairments.
+With this in mind, I'll say there are I-glass wearers and eye-glass wearers, which for my intent and purposes may be considered opposites positive versus negative or good against evil.
+Please note: I've hyphenated the eye-glass wearer to distinguish them from people that really need eyeglasses to correct a physical visual impairment.

 1. I'r will be a contraction of I-glass wearer.

 2. Eye'r will be a contraction of eye-glass wearer.

 Briefly, I'r is short for I-glass wearer.
 I'r is pronounced "I are" and translated to mean "I am."
 You might think of the person as saying -- I am wonderful, I am terrific, I am magnificent, I am a god/goddess among the masses, and actually, I am the center-of-the-universe.
 That should paint a picture that is easy to understand.

 I was going to compare the I'r with the eye'r but realized that for the most part, they are generally opposite.
 So, except for an occasional point here and there, there won't be much said about the eye'r.
 Just imagine the opposite behavior of the I'r and you'll probably be right on for an eye'r.